Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 ----

-The `switch_stack` function accepts a pointer to a callback that will be called on the new stack and a `void*` argument.
+The **`switch_stack`** function accepts a pointer to a callback that will be called on the new stack and a **`void*`** argument.
-The function is marked as `noinline` to prevent it from being merged into the caller's frame.
+The function is marked as **`noinline`** to prevent it from being merged into the caller's frame.
-This gives it its own predictable frame layout, making it easier to debug—though it should work as expected even when inlined.
+This gives it its own predictable frame layout, making it easier to debug - though it should work as expected even when inlined.

 ```c
 __attribute__((noinline)) void switch_stack(